earthstar-project/application-formats/formats/about/SPEC_1.0.md

 ## Status

-A short status message (e.g. "Away from keyboard") can optionally be associated with an author keypair.
+A status message (e.g. "Away from keyboard") can optionally be associated with an author keypair.

 ## Status document path

-The path format of a display name document is:
+The path format of a status document is:

 ```
 `/about/1.0/~{KEYPAIR_ADDRESS}`/status